Billy Howton: Legacy

 Howton left the league after 12 seasons with 503 catches, 8,459 yards, and 61 touchdowns.
 Howton was also the top receiver from those players in the 1952 NFL draft, which included future Hall of Famers such as Frank Gifford, Ollie Matson, and Hugh McElhenny.
 Howton was tied for fourth all-time in touchdowns with Pete Pihos.
 Of the six players with at least 60 receiving touchdowns in 1963, only Howton is not in the Hall of Fame.
 Howton has never been named a semifinalist for the Hall in a half-century since being eligible.
 Raymond Berry, who passed him as the all-time leader in receptions and touchdowns years after Howton retired, later stated, "I'll tell you a guy who is overlooked is Billy Howton.
 He was extremely professional in his pass routes.
 He knew what he was doing to maneuver and fake to get open.
 He would be effective going inside, going outside, effective going deep.
 He was an extremely dangerous receiver and had great technique."
+Other players differed in their assessment of Howton.
+Emlen Tunnell stated, "For my money, Howton is the toughest pass receiver to cover in the National League" while Night Train Lane stated, "Billy Howton of the Packers liked to run a post pattern but against me, he had to run it through me.
+He didn't like that."

 In the first meeting of player representatives in December 1956, Howton was the representative present for the Packers, attending each meeting from 1956 to 1961 (one of three to attend all of those meetings) and serving as the first NFLPA President from 1958 to 1961.
 It was he who delivered an ultimatum to the owners in 1959 that led to the establishment of the NFL Player Retirement Plan rather than see the NFLPA deliver an antitrust suit to them.
 He later served as a representative of retired players at meetings and was also on the pension committee until 1970.